mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 Gunners operate the weaponry and defences that ships use in space combat.
-They have the glorious role of firing ship weapons at enemy forces, wreaking damage upon them with everything from the ‘brilliant lances’ of laser weaponry and the potentially massive destruction of a missile salvo, to particle and meson bays and spinal mounts that can destroy other capital ships with
+They have the glorious role of firing ship weapons at enemy forces, wreaking damage upon them with everything from the ‘brilliant lances' of laser weaponry and the potentially massive destruction of a missile salvo, to particle and meson bays and spinal mounts that can destroy other capital ships with